 A year later I was asked to take on the repair and refurbishment of Tudor House, in Chelsea.
-This was a large and rewarding project, involving many different trades and materials and enabling me to develop an understanding of conservation techniques to which I had been introduced by the SPAB.
+This was a large and fascinating project, involving many different trades and materials and enabling me to develop an understanding of conservation techniques to which I had been introduced by the SPAB course.

 Other historic building projects came into the practice, each generating further expertise in the field of conservation.
 Our workload has been varied, from country houses to London terrace houses and from churches to a reinforced concrete water tower.

 My approach to any project involves developing a deep understanding of the needs of both our clients and their building.
 The aim is to satisfy our clients’ needs while conserving original fabric and carrying out alterations that complement the existing building, thereby giving it a new lease of life.

 I am registered as an Architect Accredited in Building Conservation (AABC).

 Having benefited from a huge amount of help from the SPAB in the early years, I stood for election to its committee in 1996 and served a total of 18 years as a Guardian.
 During that time I have been involved with casework for many buildings, in particular Durham, St Paul’s, St Albans and Rochester Cathedrals as well as Westminster Abbey.
 I was a member of the jury for the John Betjeman Memorial Award – for conservation of an element of a place of worship – for most of my time on the committee.
 This gave me yet more opportunities to understand and appreciate the highest standards of craftsmanship.